Ireland

 Lychnis coronaria

-A short-lived perennial with silver, softly felted stems and leaves.
-It blooms for a very long time, with a new flower opening each day, replacing the previous one.
-The basic species has simple, purplish-pink flowers.
+A short-lived perennial with silvery, softly felted stems and leaves.
+It blooms for a very long time; a new flower opens every day to replace the previous one.
+The standard species has single, purple-pink flowers.

 Sold Out